GabrielaMarek/GabrielaMarek/README.md

 # Hi there! 👋 I'm Gabriela Marek

-I'm a second-year student at UITM in Rzeszów.
+I'm a third-year student at UITM in Rzeszów.

 🌱 Currently, I'm eager to dive deeper into software development and gain practical experience through internships or entry-level positions.
 #